Nilpotent matrices having a given Jordan type as maximum commuting nilpotent orbit: Preliminaries and Background.

 See Figure \ref{5slmostrectfig} for the almost rectangular partitions of $5$.
-The \emph{regular partition} of $n$, denoted by $[n]$ or $(n)$, is the only partition of $n$ with a single part.
-Given any partition $P$ of $n$ we denote by $J_P$ the unique Jordan matrix whose diagonal Jordan blocks have lengths $p_1,\ldots ,p_s$, arranged in descending order of lengths.
-For example
+0.2cm {\it Notation}: Given any partition $P$ of $n$ we denote by $J_P$ the unique Jordan matrix whose diagonal Jordan blocks have lengths $p_1,\ldots ,p_s$, arranged in descending order of lengths.
 Given a nilpotent $n\times n$ matrix $A$ we denote by $P_A$ its \emph{Jordan type}; it is the partition giving the sizes of the blocks of the Jordan block matrix similar to $A$ (we write $J_{P_A}\sim A$).
-Recall that the corank of $A$ is $n-$ rank $A$, the dimension of the kernel of $A$.
-We take $A^0=I_n$, the identity.
+Recall that the corank of $A$ is $(n-$ rank $A)$, the dimension of the kernel of $A$.
+We take $A^0=I_n$, the $n\times n$ identity matrix.
 The following result is standard (see, e.g., \cite[Lemma 6.2.2]{CM}). \begin{lemma} The number of parts greater than or equal to $i$ in $P_A$ is the difference